tallcoleman/heading-word-counter/readme.md

 The script will only create and update a word count if you put a word limit in brackets somewhere in the heading text.
 For example, for a section with a word limit of 250 words, you could add either `(250w)` or `(250words)` anywhere in your heading.

-After it has run the first time, the script will add a word count, e.g. if you have written 150 words, the text in parentheses will now say `(150/250w)`.
+After it has run, the script will add or update a word count in these brackts.
+For example, if you have written 150 words, the text in parentheses will now say `(150/250w)`.
 The script will also highlight the word count with a color to indicate if you are below, close to, or above the word limit.

-The script will update:
+The script will update the word counts in your document:
-* Every minute after you have added or deleted words (i.e. if the length of the document changes)
+* Every minute; or
-* Immediately after selecting Word Count > Update Word Counts in the menu bar
+* Immediately after selecting Word Count > Update Word Counts in the menu bar.

-Due to the limitations of the Apps Script API, it is not possible for the script to automatically run more than once a minute.
+Due to the limitations of the Apps Script service, the script is not currently able to automatically update the word counts more than once a minute.

 ### Excluding Instruction Text From the Word Count